builtwithwpultimo/ultimate-waas-list/README.md

 # Ultimate WaaS List

-Curated list of awesome plugins for your projects powered by WP Ultimo.
+Curated list of awesome plugins that could add value for your projects powered by WP Ultimo.

 # Premium plugins